-TFP{}%IBITS :
+TFP\{\}%IBITS :

-${\bf Definition}\,$: Number of bits for packing dynamic fields.
+Definition: Number of bits for packing dynamic fields.

-- $\label{eq:scope} \textbf{Scope} : \textbf{Integer. ''{}'' represents the field generic identificator (there is one variable per dynamic field).}$ - Default value: Refer to Section D.6.1 on page 126 for upper air fields, and to Section (a) on page 127 for 2D fields.
+Scope: Integer. "{\}" represents the field generic identificator (there is one variable per dynamic field).

+Default value: Refer to Section D.6.1 on page 184 for upper air fields, and to Section D.6.1.(i) on page 185 for 2D fields.
 Notice: surface geopotential should not be packed in the model in order to keep consistency between spectral and gridpoint orography.

-NFPGRIB :
+NFPGRIB:

-Definition : GRIBlevel for fields encoding in the post-processing ARPEGE/ALADIN files:
+Definition: GRIBlevel for fields encoding in the post-processing ARPEGE/ALADIN files: